heathermiller/dist-prog-book/chapter/2/futures.md

   <img src="./images/1.png" alt="timeline" />
 </figure>

-Conceptually, futures and promises begin in 1961 with so-called _thunks_.
-Thunks can be thought of as a primitive notion of a Future or Promise.
+The first concept which eventually led to futures/promises appeared in 1961, with so-called _thunks_.
+Thunks can be thought of as a primitive, sequential notion of a future or promise.
 According to its inventor P. Z. Ingerman, thunks are:

 <blockquote>
   <p>A piece of coding which provides an address</p>